racket/racket/collects/tests/mzscheme/benchmarks/common/README.txt

 implementation/benchmak starts with "no-", the default set is used minus the "no-"-specified implementation/benchmark.

+The output is a comment line
+  ; <date and time>
-The output is series of lines of the form
+and then a series of lines of the form
   [<impl> <benchmark> (<cpu-msec> <real-msec> <gc-msec>) <compile-msec>] where #f means that the information is unavailable, or that the benchmark wasn't run due to an implementation limitation.
 The